 Every cloud storage service claims that keeping your data and documents safe is their top priority.
 But can you trust them?

 Based on publicly available information.
 If you have an update or suggestion for the comparison table, please let us know at email@example.com.

-Tresorit's end-to-end encryption technology secures your files on your device with some of the highest grade encryption methods available and your files can’t be decrypted in the cloud.
-This makes them safer than “safe”.
-No one else has the decryption key, not even Tresorit administrators.
-Only you and those who you share with have access.
+Tresorit's end-to-end encryption technology secures your files on your device with some of the highest-grade encryption methods available.
+Your files can't be decrypted in the cloud.
+This makes them much safer.
+As you control the encryption key, no else can access it, not even Tresorit administrators.
+Only you and the people you choose can access your files.

 Is your cloud storage secure?

 For all the advantages of the cloud, there are some security vulnerabilities too what you have to be aware of.

 Cybercrime is on the rise.
 Government surveillance programs feature regularly in the headlines.
 There are now more ways to leak business data accidentally than ever bore.
 Despite all this, not all employees take the necessary steps to protect corporate data.
 Small businesses are most at risk, as they lack sophisticated protection and rarely implement measures to prevent a breach.
 According to research conducted by the Ponemon Institute, only 36% of small business owners have data security policies in place.